SideswipeeZ/dcc-render-status/README.md

 The following installation is for Windows OS.
 ### **Houdini/Maya**
-To get started download the **DCC** folder from the Repository and save files to a sensible directory that Houdini/Maya can read.
+To get started download the **TizenApp** folder from the Repository and save files to a sensible directory that Houdini/Maya can read.

 For Houdini open:
 Open the **TizenApp_Connect_Hou.py** file and edit the **app_location** variable to the directory you have saved.